-Home > django CMS Cascade > Persited Clipboard Content
+Home > Django CMS Cascade > Persited Clipboard Content

-and Add Persisted Clipboard Content.
-Now the Data field will be filled with a cascade of plugins serialized as JSON data.
-Copy that data and paste it into a file locatable by Django's static file finders.
+and click onto Add Persisted Clipboard Content.
+The Data field will now be filled with a cascade of plugins serialized as JSON data.
+Copy that data and paste it into a file locatable by Django's static file finders, for example myproject/static/myapp/cascades/slug.json.